More than 2 dozen killed in Damascus suicide bombings at courthouse, restaurant

 - Another suicide attack occurred a couple of miles away, state news agency says

-(CNN)Suicide bombers struck a courthouse and a restaurant Wednesday in the Syrian capital of Damascus, killing more than two dozen people and injuring others, Syrian state news said.
+(CNN)Suicide bombings struck a courthouse and a restaurant Wednesday in the Syrian capital of Damascus, killing more than two dozen people and injuring others, Syrian state news said.

+The violence unfolded as the Syrian conflict, which started in March 2011, enters its seventh year with no end in sight.
+An estimated 400,000 Syrians have been killed in the civil war, which the United Nations has called the worst humanitarian crisis since World War II.

-At least 25 people were killed at the Palace of Justice, the main courthouse in the city center, Syrian state TV reported, citing police.
+On Wednesday, at least 25 people were killed at the Palace of Justice, the main courthouse in the city center of Damascus, Syrian state TV reported, citing police.

 A number of people were wounded in the attack, which occurred during busy work hours.
 The Syrian prosecutor general said the strike was timed to inflict many casualties